 It is good to bring a Polaroid camera if you plan on taking photos of people.
 I think it is fair that you give a Polaroid photo to the person after taking their picture with your smartphone or camera; that way, they have something to remember you by.

 Do not point your finger at a person, especially at religious monuments; instead, use the flat back of your hand to indicate the person or a sacred object.
-Please do not use your foot to point anyone or anything; it is the ultimate show of disrespect.
+Also, please do not use your foot to point anyone or anything; it is the ultimate show of disrespect.

 Use your right hand if you need to use your fingers to eat, as the left hand is considered unclean.

 You are eating something delicious, and you want your Nepali friend to try or when you cannot finish your plate of food – Do not offer it to a local.
 Food, once eaten by someone else, is considered impure.